DancingQuanta/dylos-calibration/docs/sensors/dylos.rst

 Both Dylos DC1100 Pro and Dylos DC1700 measures the number of particles in two size ranges >0.5um and >2.5um.
 The small particles are detected down to 0.5 um.
 The large particles are detected down to 2.5 um.
+They output average number of particles per 0.01 cubic foot every minute.

 To get the number of particles between 0.5 and 2.5 um, subtract the value for large particles from small particles.

-The readings are scaled so that they represent the concentrations of particles in approx 0.01 cubic foot of sample air (counts per cubic foot).
-The readings can be multiplied by 100 to give the concentration per cubic foot.

 There is a study that said the above size range are misleading, the 0.5 um bin represent 2.5 um particles and 2.5 um bin represent 10 um particles. (link)[https://aqicn.org/experiments/what-is-the-dylos-monitor-actually-measuring/]